 The NMEC's floor possesses the International training Center the first of its kind in Egypt where every participant undergoes training under the hand of specialists in the fields of preventive maintenance, archaeological restoration, museum sciences, heritage preservation, human strains, and excavations with the help of the UNESCO.

 It is the first two of its kind to implement the antiquities Reception area that governs the entry of artifacts inside the museum plus the packaging & unwrapping operations.
 The national museum of Egyptian civilization is home to a number of 14 archaeological stores and a number of maintenance laboratories, workshops, restoration factories, and printing and publishing centers.
 There is also a massive theatre, cafeterias, restaurants, gift shops, and more.

 The center of the museum works to provide the necessary intellectual & educational resources through the most recent publications and periodicals on the most important archaeological discoveries, seminars, archaeological exhibitions, and conferences held in or outside Egypt, plus the latest printings of scientific journals and books.

-A new magical jewel just got added to the city of tales and wonders in Egypt to showcases the incredible beauty, brilliance, and mystery that is located behind each rare monument, so be one of the lucky few who will get to step through its heavenly doors and check now our amazing Egypt vacations.
+A new magical jewel just got added to the city of tales and wonders in Egypt to showcase the incredible beauty, brilliance, and mystery that is located behind each rare monument, so be one of the lucky few who will get to step through its heavenly doors and check now our amazing Egypt holiday Tours from the UK.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.